 In 2013, Hand in Hand pledged to “scale up job creation rapidly and effectively by co-operating with partners”.
 Then we got to work doing it.
 By the time we’re done, we aim to create 3.5 million jobs by partnering with governments and like-minded NGOs.
-Read on to find out who we’re working so far.
+Read on to find out who we’re working with so far.

-We’ve expanded into Samangan Province, Afghanistan thanks to a US $1.16 million (€840,000) grant from the European Union (EU).
+We’ve expanded into Samangan Province, Afghanistan, thanks to a US $1.16 million (€840,000) grant from the European Union (EU).
 Launched in February 2014, the partnership aims to create 5,400 small businesses and 8,100 sustainable jobs, benefiting some 56,700 family members.